 It was considered such a spectacular example of living art and horticulture that the “Hanging Gardens of Babylon” were one of the Seven Wonders of the World.

 James and Ellen Gillespie have a beautiful home on Eagle Creek Road, nestled alongside the Boulder Mountains north of Ketchum.
 The home offered spectacular mountain vistas—so long, that is, as you only looked out into the distance.
-For what was right in front of you was a bland, regular old blacktop roof of the garage-tuned-guesthouse.
+For what was right in front of you was the bland, regular old blacktop roof of the garage-turned-guesthouse.

-“It was so ugly,” James said, in his Australian accent.
+“It was so ugly,” James said, in his fading English accent.
 “We had to do something.”

-Since James is co-owner of Native Landscapes, his thoughts naturally turned towards a more natural solution.
+Since James is co-owner of Native Landscapes, his thoughts turned towards a more natural solution.
 He and his business partner, long-time and well-respected Valley gardener, Kelley Weston, decided to replace the eyesore by doing a case study on creating a living roof of native, high desert plants at the impressive elevation of 6,500.’
-Two years later, they feel the study was a success.
+Designed by Karen Sherrerd of Habitat Landscape Architecture and installed by Native Landscapes, two years later, the study was a success.

 “We are thrilled with the results,” James said, as spring began to sprout across his rooftop.
 “It has literally solved all of our problems.
 This was an experiment and a very successful one.”